 There are numerous social media advertising opportunities out there.
 Other platforms you can use include Spotify, Youtube, SnapChat and Pinterest.
 No matter your choice, always make sure you have the right objective and target audience in mind.
 By directing your social media ads towards the right audience and for the right purposes, you’ll have a better chance of increasing awareness of your brand and gaining a steady online following.

 In March of this year, Instagram confirmed it was testing a new ad format with a small number of brands.
 As of 4 June, This new ad format was officially launched and is known as branded content ads.
 For the first time ever, brands can create ads based on organic posts influencer posts that they have existing partnerships with.
 The rollout has begun, while branded content ads for the Stories feature will be implemented over the next few months.

-This new ad format has been in the pipeline for sometime, as Instragram revealed recently that it has been one of the biggest requests from brands until now.
-A welcome and much needed addition to Instagram advertising, influencer advertising in the form of branded content ads is a new way to capitalize on the power that social influencer’s hold.
-Consumers are far more likely to trust the opinions of these influencer’s and this format opens up all sorts of marketing possibilities.
+This new ad format has been in the pipeline for some time, as Instagram revealed recently that it has been one of the biggest requests from brands until now.
+A welcome and much-needed addition to Instagram advertising, influencer advertising in the form of branded content ads is a new way to capitalize on the power that social influencers hold.
+Consumers are far more likely to trust the opinions of this influencer and this format opens up all sorts of marketing possibilities.